eLVee1991/MacUpdate/README.md

   -u.
 Update Homebrew, update brew MAS, update OSX and update M.A.S.

   -h.
 Show this help message and exit

+  -s    Enable/Disable SSH on a mac.

+  -ip    Setup a static ip on a mac.

 ## Good to know
 This script is fully automated to take care of updating a mac (especially handy if you you need to update more than one.